AxadjonovOyatillo21/Bookshelf-API/README.md

         ```
 ## POST /books/search
 * ### General:
-    * This endpoint returns searching resulsts
+    * Search books via title.
+This endopint return all defined books as searching resulsts
-    * You should request to this endpoint with post method. ⚠️ request body should include JSON data which includes 'search' key and value
+    * You should request to this endpoint with `POST` method. ⚠️ Request  should include JSON data which includes 'search' key and it value
 * ### Example:
     * Request: ` POST/ 127.0.0.1:5000/books/search `
         * Request body: